Republic TV

-Republic TV is a free-to-air Indian right-wing English-language news channel launched in May 2017.
-It was co-founded by Arnab Goswami and Rajeev Chandrasekhar, before the latter relinquished his stake in May 2019, leaving Goswami as the majority stakeholder.
-Chandrasekhar was an independent legislator from the National Democratic Alliance who later joined the Bharatiya Janata Party (BJP) and Goswami was the former editor-in-chief of Times Now.
-The venture was funded primarily by Chandrashekhar through his company Jupiter Capital Private Limited.

-Republic TV has been accused of practicing biased reporting in favour of the ruling BJP and stifling dissent; fake news and Islamophobic rhetoric were published on multiple occasions.
-It has been convicted of breaching Telecom Regulatory Authority of India and News Broadcasting Standards Authority rules.
-Republic TV is being investigated by the Mumbai Police after being accused of manipulating the viewership ratings.
-The inflated TRP was allegedly used to bargain higher revenues from advertisers.
+Republic TV is an Indian right-wing English-language news channel launched in May 2017.
+It was co-founded by Arnab Goswami and Rajeev Chandrasekhar, before the latter relinquished his stake in May 2019, converting it into an editor controlled company.
+It has been accused of practicing biased reporting in favour of the ruling Bharatiya Janata Party (BJP); it has broadcast misinformation and Islamophobic rhetoric on multiple occasions.
+The channel has been convicted of breaching Telecom Regulatory Authority of India rules.

 History

 Background

 Arnab Goswami resigned as editor-in-chief of Times Now on 1 November 2016, citing editorial differences, lack of freedom and newsroom politics.
 He hosted the last edition of his show, The Newshour Debate, a fortnight later.
-Incidentally, the show had been subject to an investigation by Ofcom, the UK broadcasting regulatory authority, in August and September; the investigation had held Times Now guilty of violating the impartiality clause of its broadcast code.
+This came after the show had been subject to an investigation by Ofcom, the UK broadcasting regulatory authority, in August and September; the investigation had held Times Now guilty of violating the impartiality clause of its broadcast code, stating that Goswami had presented without impartiality, including sometimes not letting his panellists speak at all.

 On 16 December, Goswami announced his next venture — a news channel called Republic; the name was later changed to Republic TV in the face of complaints by Subramanian Swamy.
-Republic TV was hyped as India's first independent media outlet which would 'democratize' news and compete with global media giants whilst being unabashedly pro-India.